SUBSTANCE USE AND CO-OCCURRING DISORDER

 It is commonly known that America is experiencing an opioid epidemic that has reached unprecedented proportions.
-September 1, 2019, the National Center for Health Statistics published data indicating that between 2018 and 2019, the number of people whom have died in reported opioid related death was 46,557.
+September 1, 2019, the National Center for Health Statistics published data indicating that between 2018 and 2019, the number of people who have died in reported opioid-related death was 46,557.
 The number of unreported deaths is assumed to be an additional three to five thousand.

-In California, the most recent data shows that there were 2,311 reported deaths due to use of opioids last year.
-The California State Departments (Department of Health Care Services, Department of Public Health and the Department of Social Services) are employing best efforts to address the problem.
-Luckily, Governor Newsom is pro-mental health care and has already positioned adept individuals as captains of these Department’s Substance Use Disorder and Mental Health campaigns.
+In California, the most recent data shows 2,311 reported deaths due to opioid use last year.
+The California State Departments (Department of Health Care Services, Department of Public Health, and the Department of Social Services) are employing best efforts to address the problem.
+Luckily, Governor Newsom is pro-mental health care.
+He has already positioned adept individuals as captains of these Department’s Substance Use Disorder and Mental Health campaigns.
 These include educational campaigns and promoting resources and evidence-based tools to providers and the public.

 However, in 2018, California physicians issued 20 million prescriptions for opiates.
 Tackling the epidemic is an uphill battle.
 In addition to this grim situation, the state is also inadequately armed to fight the next epidemic…Fentanyl.